FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Creating-Columns-with-Array.md

 	![](./images/ZoomSelection.png)

 3. Click to select the face, and again to start the drag face operation on the column profile.
-Startt to **extrude** the column
+Start to **extrude** the column

 4. Turn on the Floor 1 Layer.
 Snap to the top of the roof to determine the height of the column